DETAILED ACTION

 The Applicant’s Specification in at least [0002-0005, 0065] Referring to Fig. 2, Fig. 2 is a flow diagram for a process 200 of determining asset types for one or more properties.
 The process 200 may be implemented to effectuate commercial research on properties in a large area.
 The process 200 may determine multiple asset types for a single property.
 Additionally, the process 200 may determine that a property does not have any asset types.
 The process 200 includes steps of collecting data from a large number of databases.
 [0071] At step 220, the process may output each asset type of the one or more properties.
 Each of the determined asset types may be displayed on a list viewable to a user when the property is selected.
 In various embodiments, the property is displayed on a map at an accurate position relative to other properties.
 The user may select one of the displayed properties to display the list of its determined asset types.

-Consistent with the disclosure, the limitations are considered fundamental economic practices and/or sales or marketing activities because the steps of “extracting”, “determining”, “outputting” in the context of the claim may be performed by a user that has access to property data the ability to interact with one or more properties that have been classified, i.e., businesses or residences, according to a particular category.
+Consistent with the disclosure, the limitations are considered fundamental economic practices, sales or marketing activities, and/or business relations because the steps of “extracting”, “determining”, “outputting” in the context of the claim may be performed by a user that has access to property data the ability to evaluate and interact with one or more properties that have been classified, i.e., businesses or residences, according to a particular category.
 In this way, the limitations cover subject matter that may be reasonably characterized as falling within the certain methods of organizing human activity grouping.
 The limitations are considered mental processes because the steps of “extracting”, “determining”, “outputting” in the context of the claim involve the collection of information, i.e., property data, and processes for understanding the meaning of the information (such as determining an asset type for one or more properties) where these steps can be performed by a human using evaluation and because they involve determinations which are mental tasks humans routinely do and thus can be practically performed in the human mind.
 In this way, the limitations may be reasonably characterized as falling within the mental processes grouping.
-The limitations are also considered mathematical calculations because the step of “estimating” in the context of the claim recites mathematical relationships between variables and numbers.
+The limitations are also considered mathematical calculations because the steps of “estimating” and “computing” in the context of the claim recites mathematical relationships/operations.
 It is important to note that a mathematical concept need not be expressed in mathematical symbols, because "[w]ords used in a claim operating on data to solve a problem can serve the same purpose as a formula.
 Accordingly, the claim recites an abstract idea.

-“a processor in communication with a memory”, “by the processor”, “North American Classification System (NAICS)”, “a NAICS database”, “to a model”, “from the model”, “applying a term frequency-inverse document frequency algorithm”, “training, using a tree-based gradient boosting algorithm, a set of binary classifiers”, “the binary classifiers”, “wherein training comprises: training each of the binary classifiers”, “to a one-versus-rest model and the set of binary classifiers”, “a client device”, “a user interface of the client device”, “a map”, “the map”, “a computing system”, “a processing server”, “the processing server”, “a non-transitory computer readable storage medium, with a processor in communication with a memory through a bus, having data stored therein representing a software executable by a computer, the software comprising instructions that, when executed, cause the computer to perform:” – see claims 1, 8, 15 which are all recited at a high-level of generality in light of the specification.
+“a processor in communication with a memory”, “from a plurality of databases”, “by the processor”, “using a plurality of format-specific feature extraction components, wherein each format-specific feature extraction component is configured to”, “of a corresponding one of the plurality of databases”, “North American Industry Classification System (NAICS)”, “a NAICS database”, “to a model”, “from the model”, “applying a term frequency-inverse document frequency algorithm”, “training, using a tree-based gradient boosting algorithm, a set of binary classifiers”, “the binary classifiers”, “wherein training comprises: training each of the binary classifiers by:”, “for each of the binary classifiers”, “to a one-versus-rest model and the set of binary classifiers”, “on a user interface of a client device:”, “selectable markers”, “a geographic map”, “each marker”, “on the geographic map”, “one of the selectable markers”, “a detail panel to be displayed”, “displayed on the geographic map”, “the user interface to display”, “a computing system”, “a processing server”, “the processing server”, “a non-transitory computer readable storage medium, with a processor in communication with a memory through a bus, having data stored therein representing a software executable by a computer, the software comprising instructions that, when executed, cause the computer to perform:” – see claims 1, 8, 15 which are features recited at a high-level of generality in light of the specification [Figs. 1, 8-11, ¶ 0029-0049, 0093-0096].
 Since the specification describes the additional elements in general terms, without describing the particulars, the additional elements may be broadly but reasonably construed as generic computer components being used in their ordinary capacity to perform the abstract idea.
 The additional elements merely add the words “apply it” with the judicial exception, or mere instructions to implement the abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea, as discussed in MPEP 2106.05 (f)

 The other additional element of: “a method for determining asset types of one or more properties, the method comprising:” recited in the preamble merely indicates a particular field of use or technological environment in which to apply the judicial exception, as discussed in MPEP 2106.05(h).